THE HON KEN WYATT AM MP

 First Aboriginal person ever appointed as a Minister of the Crown (as Minister for Aged Care and Indigenous Health)

 First Aboriginal person ever appointed to Cabinet (appointed during Reconciliation Week 2019)

 First Aboriginal person ever to lead the Department of Indigenous Affairs (as Minister for Indigenous Australians)

 The traditional garment worn by Ken at special occasions such as his maiden speech is a booka, a kangaroo skin cloak, and was presented to him by Perth’s Noongar elders and decorated with cockatoo feathers that signify his status in Noongar culture.

 In September 2013 Ken became the first Member for Hasluck re-elected for a second term, and in 2016 made history once again by winning Hasluck for a third term.
 Since his election to Parliament in 2010, Ken has worked tirelessly to be a strong advocate for his electorate and to help build a stronger local community.

 In 2015 Ken became the first Indigenous member of the Federal Executive after being sworn in as the Assistant Minister for Health, responsible for Aged Care service delivery and implementation, as well as for Dementia, Organ and Tissue Authority and Australian Hearing.

 In January 2016 Ken again made history as the first Indigenous Minister to serve in a Federal Government, after being appointed as the Minister for Aged Care and Minister for Indigenous Health.

-In August 2018 Ken was also made the Minister for Senior Australians meaning his current title is Minister for Senior Australians & Aged Care and Minister for Indigenous Health.
+In August 2018 Ken was made Minister for Senior Australians & Aged Care and Minister for Indigenous Health.